 France and Costa Rica

-Costa Rica provides a base for French cooperation in the region, with the Institut Français of Central America (IFAC).
+Costa Rica hosts the Institut Français of Central America (IFAC), providing a base for French cooperation in the region.
 It is also the last Latin American country where French remains compulsory in the education system.
 Our cooperation includes training the thousand or so French teachers working in the primary, secondary and higher education systems.
-French cultural cooperation is supported by a network involving a particularly active Alliance Française (2,500 students) and the Franco-Costa Rican Lycée (900 pupils).
+French cultural cooperation is supported by a network made up of a particularly active Alliance Française branch (2,500students) and the Franco-Costa Rican Lycée (900pupils).

 Academic cooperation, which is a highlight of our relations with Costa Rica, led to the opening of the Jacques-Yves Cousteau Observatory for seas and coastal areas in Central America (OCAC) in 2011 and the creation, the same year, of the UNESCO-Cousteau Chair at the University of Costa Rica.

 There are currently around twenty university partnerships.
 Based at the University of Costa Rica, the Central America unit of the French academic network Institut des Amériques helps to develop academic exchanges through conferences and reciprocal hosting of guest professors.
 Academic cooperation with Costa Rica is also supported by the France-Latin America and the Caribbean regional programme “PREFALC”, which aims to facilitate the setting up of Masters programmes (8 projects since 2002 with Costa Rican universities).
-The 3rd PREFALC seminar was held in San José in November 2015, in partnership with IFAC.
-The decision of the National University of Costa Rica to become the first Central American member of the French-speaking academic network Agence Universitaire de la Francophonie (AUF) lays the ground for new cooperation opportunities.
+The 3rd PREFALC seminar was held in San José in November2015, in partnership with IFAC.
+Since the National University of Costa Rica became the first Central American member of the French-speaking academic network Agence Universitaire de la Francophonie (AUF), new cooperation opportunities have opened up.